Les Alberthal – Short Biography

 Alberthal’s recipe for business success included three key ingredients: business innovation, service mentality and customer dedication.
 He is credited for successfully orchestrating the firm’s spin-off from the General Motors company.

-Aside from his many work responsibilities, Alberthal also busies himself with involvement in educational institutions and various charities around the world.
+Aside from his many work responsibilities, Alberthal also kept himself busy with involvement in educational institutions and various charities around the world.
 In this way, he is able to ensure that the labor force of tomorrow is equipped with ample knowledge and expertise to satisfactorily deal with the challenges of the future.

 The Lester Alberthal, Jr. Quick Bio